taftse/GraphServer-Docs/types/README.md

 ## Defining Types

-By default, a GraphServers types are stored in the `app/Graph/Types` directory of your application.
+By default, a GraphServer's types are stored in the `app/Graph/Types` directory of your application.
 You may generate a new Types using the `graph:type` Artisan command:

 ```bash